 John Cena & Nikki Bella Are Back Together & ‘Working On Their Relationship’ After Split

 It finally happened!
-John Cena and Nikki Bella are reportedly back together a month and a half after ending their ending their engagement!
-Here’s all the latest details on this newly rekindled relationship!
+John Cena and Nikki Bella are reportedly back together!
+Does this mean he’s agreed to have kids with her?!
+Can we expect them to get married soon!?
+Here’s the latest!

 Nikki Bella, 34, and John Cena‘s , 41, relationship is back on, according to TMZ!
 This exciting update apparently comes from Nikki herself who tells the outlet that they are “working on their relationship.”
 We are so thrilled!
 Because, c’mon, these 2 are so clearly meant for each other!
 They also revealed that the pair seen each other “a few times” since they called off their engagement a month and a half ago and are “trying to work things out.”
+It doesn’t sound like their wedding is back on…yet.

 Although ending their relationship was painful, it was good for them, according to Us Weekly, who also reports that this relationship is actually getting repaired.
 “Calling off the wedding was the right decision at the moment and their relationship only grew from it,” an insider told the mag.
 “It didn’t mean that any love was lost, or that they lost any feelings for one another, but they both have realized that they love each other and want to be with one another.”
 Awww!